kaliberjs/build/library/README.md

 An opinionated zero configuration build stack with React, PostCSS, Babel and Webpack as major ingredients.

 ## Installation
-### Easy, scaffold
+### Easy (scaffold template)
-The scaffold will copy a template to an empty project-directory.
+The scaffold-command will copy a template to an empty project-directory.
 It will not overwrite existing files.
 ```
 >> mkdir <projectname> && cd <projectname>